Susan Greene has been a professional copywriter for over twenty years. Consistent client praise. Steady referrals. A portfolio that speaks for itself.

 That question transforms the experience.
 You're not fraudulent—you're highly attuned to nuance, risk, and quality standards.
 That's not a bug.
 That's exactly what clients pay experts for.

-This is why Haven AI uses Socratic methodology rather than affirmations.
 The right question doesn't argue with your doubt—it reveals what the doubt is actually telling you.
+And you can't ask yourself these questions alone.
+The patterns are invisible because you're inside them.

 Your next step: Catch yourself once